-The Fogo Island Partridgeberry Harvest Festival will be taking place over Thanksgiving weekend, October 12th and 13th at the Iceberg Arena.
-Hours are Saturday 10am to 6pm and Sunday 12pm to 5pm.
-Admission is only $3 per day!
+The Fogo Island Partridgeberry Harvest Festival will be taking place over Thanksgiving weekend, October 11th, 12th and 13th at the Iceberg Arena.

 This Festival is a celebration of local food and crafts with Partridgeberry and Harvest themes, Farmers and Crafts Marketplace and of course delicious foods to eat.
 A berry-based menu is in the works again.

 Many exciting things happen at out festival such as Celebrating our Communities and Culture!
 Great food, wonderful music, demonstrations by local people throughout the weekend, many local vendors with so much handmade crafts, sweets, and beautiful jams/jellies, pickles and partridgeberry jam tarts.
 Our Featured Artist this year will be “Down on the Stagehead” Cory Cull.

 Craft and Harvest competition winners will be announced Sunday.

 Lots of vendors with some of the best craftsmanship in the world will be at the Fogo Island Iceberg Arena.
 Along with lots of good food and fun for one and all.
 Various raffle draws will be happening on both days.
 There will be a Kids Activities tent with lots of fun things for our children to make and take with them to remember this years festival by.
 The Fogo Island Partridgeberry Harvest Festival will have a vegetable stand with fresh grown produce.
 A Harvest and Crafts Competitions will be taking place this year as it has in previous years.
 As always there will be live local entertainment throughout the day.